spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/02-deploy-virtual-cluster.md

 2. Select **Virtual Clusters** from the left **Main Menu**.

-3. Click on the **+New Virtual Cluster**.
+3. Click the **+New Virtual Cluster**.

-4. Select your cluster group from the **Select cluster group** drop-down Menu, and provide a name to the virtual cluster.
+4. Select your cluster group from the **Select cluster group drop-down Menu**, and type a name for the virtual cluster.

 5. Assign the CPU, Memory, and Storage size for the cluster.